m-lovqvist/m-lovqvist/README.md

 - 👋 Hi, I’m @m-lovqvist
-- 👀 I’m interested in
+- 👀 I’m interested in the creatitivity of being a programmer!
 - 🌱 I’m currently learning C# & .NET
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...